SuleimanFarah/sunpy/GSOC-2017-Sourav.md

 * Academic Year: 2nd
 ### Brief Bio:-

 I love Web Development, i have been practicing it for over a year now and am proficient in both front-end and back-end.
-To list the languages, I have practice in `HTML`/`CSS`, `Bootstrap`, `JavaScript`, `PHP` and `MySQL`.
+To list the languages, i am proficient in `HTML`/`CSS`, `Bootstrap`, `JavaScript`, `PHP` and `MySQL`.
 My favorites are `JavaScript` and front-end development with `Bootstrap`.

 I have put up some of my work on Github as **live** websites:- You can have a look at them [here](https://souravc4.github.io/my_demo/), [here](https://souravc4.github.io/hh_demo/) and [here](https://souravc4.github.io/ray_demo/).
 ***
 ## My contributions
 I have been working on the Sunpy's website Github repository over the past few weeks, during this time i have figured out the overall structure of the website, built using the static site generator _Jekyll_, and how it facilitates code(html/css/javascript) sharing with the use of specialized folders like `_layouts` and `_includes` to turn content into static pages with predefined templates.
 I have worked on issues and improvements to the website with the understanding of the model and design of Jekyll and its way to implement them.
 Having this knowledge,i've already suggested several changes to the website with most of them being _structural_ in nature.
-They are from the _merged_ pull [#70](https://github.com/sunpy/sunpy.github.io/pull/70)
+They are from the _merged_ pull [#70](https://github.com/sunpy/sunpy.github.io/pull/70).
 * commit [84a0a0f](https://github.com/sunpy/sunpy.github.io/pull/70/commits/84a0a0f969a7ce2c955e7e752cffcb050053ceb9) : This pertains to the issue [Too big headings on Mobile #13](https://github.com/sunpy/sunpy.github.io/issues/13)
 * commit [aabb509](https://github.com/sunpy/sunpy.github.io/pull/70/commits/aabb5091b1250459e2461d64932db85c18ac111b) : This removes extra padding around `h1[id]` tags in _Contribute_ and _About_ sections of the website and makes the posts look neater/concise.
 * commit [e5c0dbe](https://github.com/sunpy/sunpy.github.io/pull/70/commits/e5c0dbe0c4611c91ac57127f8867cfd61dba67d9) : This commit is about the lists on the `navbar` of _Contribute_ and _About_ not syncing with their corresponding posts.